devRant-Community/Community-Programming-Book/book/languages/erlang/advantages.md

 * **Hot code upgrade**

-        You don't have to stop system to udpate code.
+        You don't have to stop system to update code.